PDF program

 Refreshment break

-Session I: Acute hospital medicine
+Session I: Acute Hospital Medicine

 Some hospitalized patients will deteriorate and become critically ill: How to prevent it